Summer Lecture Series

 About Jenzo DuQue:

 Jenzo DuQue is a Colombian American writer, editor, and teacher.
-He received his MFA from Brooklyn College, where he served as an editor of The Brooklyn Review.
-Jenzo has been awarded fellowships with Shenandoah, PERIPLUS Collective, and The Aspen Institute.
-His writing has been published widely, as well as anthologized in The Best American Short Stories 2021 and Best Microfiction 2022.
-Born in Chicago, he lives in Brooklyn.
-Read more at jenzoduque.com!
+He received his MFA from Brooklyn College, where he served as an editor for The Brooklyn Review.
+Jenzo has been awarded fellowships with PERIPLUS Collective, Shenandoah, The Aspen Institute, and Yaddo.
+Jenzo’s work has been published widely, as well as anthologized in The Best American Short Stories 2021 and in Best Microfiction 2022.
+His debut short story collection is forthcoming with Viking Books.
+Find him at jenzoduque.com or @papiwhathappen.

 FAQ